Alastrael/Road-Sign-Detection/README.md

-# Detection-de-Panneaux
+# Classification project : road signs detection

-Classification project : road signs detection
+Technology used : Python, Torch (pytorch), some other libraries described in the jupyter notebook.